solotechrics/responsive-restaurant-website/README.md

 - Uses semantic HTML and accessible attributes where helpful (aria-\* where applicable).
 - Built with progressive enhancement in mind — core content and navigation remain usable when JS is disabled.
 - Designed and tested on current stable versions of Chrome, Firefox, Edge and Safari.
-For legacy browsers provide lightweight fallbacks if required.
+For legacy browsers, provide lightweight fallbacks if required.

 ---